 The City of Tukwila is recruiting for its next Chief of Police.
 The most up-to-date information regarding this recruitment will be posted on this page, so please check back often for updates.

-Before the recruitment process begins, the City will go through a community engagement process to gather ideas and input from the Tukwila community on the characteristics sought in a new Police Chief, as well as identify short and long-term priorities for a new Chief.
+Before the recruitment process began, the City went through a community engagement process to gather ideas and input from the Tukwila community on the characteristics sought in a new Police Chief, as well as identify short and long-term priorities for a new Chief.

-We will be doing targeted outreach to members of the Faith community, Nonprofit community, Business community, Tukwila Boards & Commissions, Teens for Tukwila and Police Department staff.
-A community listening session will also take place.
+We did targeted outreach to members of the Faith community, Nonprofit community, Business community, Tukwila Boards & Commissions, Teens for Tukwila and Police Department staff.
+A community listening session also took place.

 Community Outreach Timeline